 2. Create three buckets.

-Explain that Mom and Dad use that system, too; on payday, some money goes to bills (from internet to groceries), some goes to savings, and some goes to causes that are important to the family.
-The more this is standard, out-in-the-open practice, the more your kid will be cool with the idea that when they get a check from grandma, the goal is not to immediately spend every last cent.
+Explain that Mom and Dad use that system, too; on payday, some money goes to bills (from internet to groceries to electricity), some goes to savings, and some goes to causes that are important to the family.
+The more this is a standard, out-in-the-open practice, the more your kid will be cool with the idea that when they get a check from grandma, the goal is not to immediately spend every last cent.

 This one’s a lifelong lesson, and while children are not exactly known for delaying gratification or controlling impulses, saving for something special can help plant the seeds of patience.